 For the proverbial icing on the cake, Gabbert also has the seal of approval from renowned NFL Draft guru Mike Mayock, who had the following words to say about Gabbert following his stellar Pro Day performance:

 “He’s my No. 1 quarterback, and to me he’s the one quarterback in the draft who, if you’ve got to bang the table for a franchise quarterback, he’s the guy,” NFL Network draft analyst Mike Mayock said after Gabbert’s workout.
 “The kid confirmed everything you want to see in a franchise quarterback.
 I thought he did as good as he could have.
 His footwork was real clean.
 His arm was real accurate, and his arm strength was great.”
-Why the Titans should pass

 Reading the scouting reports and watching some footage of Gabbert courtesy of Youtube, there’s two reasons why the Titans could decide to go in another direction if Gabbert is still available when the team is on the clock: